 What other savings options does Axos Bank offer for businesses?

 Before committing to Axos Bank’s Business Savings account, compare other options, including:

 - Business Premium savings.
-Get an APY of up to 1.06%.
+Get an APY of up to 0.5% with this account.
 There’s no daily balance requirements or monthly maintenance fees, but you’ll need to make a $25,000 deposit to get started.

 - Business money market.
 Earn up to 0.8% APY after depositing $1,000 to open an account.
 Waive the $10 monthly maintenance fee by maintaining a daily balance of $5,000.

 - Non-Profit and Association Money Market.
 It’s most similar to the Business Savings account — an APY of 0.8% plus a $5 monthly maintenance fee that you can waive by maintaining an average daily balance of $2,500.
 Deposit $1,000 to get started.

 Frequently asked questions.